How to Clean Car Battery Corrosion: 3 Simple Steps to Follow

 As you can see, with this method, you don’t need to use specific materials to clean the battery terminals of your car.
 Some simple household things are enough for you to restore a proper connection and clean the battery of your car.

-1. Firstly, you cover both battery terminals by baking soda.
-Sprinkle enough amount of baking soda powder to make a coat for terminals and the small area around the terminal as well.
+- Firstly, you cover both battery terminals by baking soda.
+Sprinkle enough baking soda powder to make a coat for terminals and the small area around the terminal as well.

-The chemical reaction between the mixture of acidic corrosion + baking soda + water on the terminals of car battery will neutralize the acid, thus it is safe for you to handle.
+The chemical reaction between the mixture of acidic corrosion + baking soda + water on the terminals of car batteries will neutralize the acid, thus it is safe for you to handle.

-4. Scrubbing the terminals is the next thing you need to do immediately.
-After you do neutralizing procedure, next step is using a stiff brush to scrub the corrosion of car battery off.
+- Scrubbing the terminals is the next thing you need to do immediately.
+After you do the neutralizing procedure, the next step is using a stiff brush to scrub off the car battery corrosion.
 You can use an old toothbrush or a wire brush to scrub all around the cable end inside and out as well as the terminal of your car battery.

-5. Rinsing with water.
-After you remove all the corrosion, next step is rinsing the cable ends and the battery carefully with clean water.
+- Rinsing with water.
+After you remove all the corrosion, the next step is rinsing the cable ends and the battery carefully with clean water.

-6. Drying the battery completely.
+- Drying the battery completely.
 After rinsing with water, you need to let your car battery dry entirely.
-Using compressed air is an effective way to blow make the battery dry.
+Using compressed air is an effective way to blow the battery dry.

 Check out the video to know how to clean car battery corrosion in cheapest way: